Using Turmeric for Peace Lilies—Benefits and How to Use It

 1. A Pinch

-Use it in small quantities; this is the most safest and straightforward answer we could give.
+Use it in small quantities; this is the safest and most straightforward answer we could give.
 A pinch of turmeric powder can be mixed into the top layer of the soil to help prevent fungal growth.
 But wait, this should be done occasionally and not regularly.
 Overuse might lead to soil imbalance, and other beneficial microbes can be affected.

 2. Dust a Little